DiegoFleitas/BotStatusBot/README.md

 # BotStatusBot
-Wikia Bot to automate Wikia bot artcles
+Code from the [BASBOT](https://botappreciationsociety.fandom.com/wiki/User:BASBOT).
+A Wikia Bot to automate Wikia bot articles

 ## How it works

-This is the code from the [BASBOT](https://botappreciationsociety.fandom.com/wiki/User:BASBOT)
+Soon

 ### Contributing

-Fork the repo, this one is not currently being mantained
+Fork the repo, this one is not currently being mantained.

 ## Acknowledgments